whamcloud/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

 ### Install the Operating System Update for the Manager Node

+1. [Optional] Stop  the `chroma-agent` daemon on each of the registered Lustre nodes.
+This step is optional, but will reduce the number of warnings and errors in the log files during the upgrade process.
+Stopping the `chroma-agent` will not affect Lustre file system services that are running and will not impact failover of Lustre file system cluster resources managed by Pacemaker.
 1. Shut down the IML manager machine and install the new operating system version.
 1. When the installation is complete, copy the configuration backup tarball onto the host and extract it: